Kiran01bm/openshift-related/documentation/ReadMe.md

 4. Services provide **stable network identity**.
 Naming convention - $(service name).$(namespace).svc.cluster.local

 5. Routes **bypass** the service networks and access pods directly.
 Unlike services, which use selectors to link to pod resources containing specific labels, routes link directly to the service resource name.
+The router queries the named Service for endpoints and registers valid endpoints for load-balancing.

 6. DC also has the provision to define strategy to transition from current version to the new version.
 The Deployer POD manages the deployment i.e Deployer Pod implements the deployment Logic (calling lifecyle hooks, transitioning replication controllers and Tracking Pods).